LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 Julia tends to err on the side of performance, whereas Python errs on the side of flexibility.
 An example is with integer overflow.
 By default Julia does not check for integer overflow because this slows down the code.
 So `3^40` will result in a negative number.
 Python has automatic overflow checking, so `3**40` gives the correct answer.
-But if you really need to do overflow checking, such as with Cryptography, then you can use the `big()` function e.g. `big(3)^40` will give the correct answer.
+But if you really need to do overflow checking, such as with Cryptography, then you can use the `big()` function e.g. `big(3)^40`.

 ## Neutral issues about Julia <a id="Neutral issues about Julia"></a>

 Before I go on to the negatives, there are few issues I don't feel strongly about either way.
-- Julia use one-based indexing.
+- Julia uses one-based indexing.
 So does Matlab.
 Meanwhile C, C++ and Python use zero-based indexing.
 It's a choice.
 Either way I get off-by-one errors.
 But really, if you really want me to go with a preference, I prefer one-based indexing.
 - Functional vs object-orientated programming (OOP).
 Whole books have been written on the merits and cons of both.
 Julia is most certainly a functional orientated language.
-But with  multiple dispatch it provides some features of OOP, so for the most part it bridges this divide (more on where it fails in the next section).
+But its multiple dispatch goes a long way to bridging the divide with OOP (more on where it fails in the next section).
 - My personal opinion is Julia is more difficult than Python.
 Maybe you've got that sense too with my talk of type management.
 Julia gives the user more control than Python, and I think a necessary trade-off of that is more complexity.
 But I found C++ harder to learn, and C even harder.